 {!$toBoolean( |

-We can use groupBy function to group records by the desired field.
+We can use the groupBy function to group records by the desired field.
 Consider the following scenario.

 Let's say that the example above generates a table like this one.

-However, if we want to create separate tables for records with a different Quantity value we can use a variable which groups OpportunityLineItems records using Quantity field.
+However, if we want to create separate tables for records with a different Quantity value we can use a variable that groups OpportunityLineItems records using Quantity field.

 The example above will result in the following three tables.